golfvert/wis2-playbooks/README.md

 ./ansible-test-node.sh <node-name>
 ```

-### add_wis2node.sh
+### addnode.sh
 Registers existing WIS2 node with Global Broker (establishes MQTT bridge).
-In data/env directory, create or modify a file called xy-example.env (xy-example is the effective centre-id for the remote WIS2 Node)
+In wis2node directory, create or modify a file called xy-example.env (xy-example is the effective centre-id for the remote WIS2 Node)
 In this file:

 ```